Sub-Harmonic Control of a Fluxonium Qubit via a Purcell-Protected Flux Line: Model

 One proceeds similarly for higher orders:

-Note, that we omit the definition of $K^{(3)}$ as it is not relevant in order to obtain the effective Hamiltonian at third order.\\ It can be shown that $K^{(n)}$ always depends on the envelope function, such that $\exp(iK(\tau=0))=\exp(iK(\tau=2\omega_\mathrm{d}t_\mathrm{pulse}))=\mathds{1}$ for an envelope function which vanishes at the beginning and the end of the pulse, e.g. a flat-top Gaussian.
-Therefore, the effective Hamiltonian captures the dynamics of the full gate.\\ Explicitly for the three-photon process described by $\tilde{H}$ in (\ref{app:r-3p-Ham}), we obtain the effective Hamiltonian:
+Note, that we omit the definition of $\hat K^{(3)}$ as it is not relevant in order to obtain the effective Hamiltonian at third order.

+It can be shown that $\hat K^{(n)}$ always depends on the envelope function, such that $\exp(i\hat K(\tau=0))=\exp(i\hat K(\tau=2\omega_\mathrm{d}t_\mathrm{pulse}))=\mathds{1}$ for an envelope function which vanishes at the beginning and the end of the pulse, e.g. a flat-top Gaussian.
+Therefore, the effective Hamiltonian captures the dynamics of the full gate.\\ Explicitly for the three-photon process described by $\hat{\tilde {H}}$ in (\ref{app:r-3p-Ham}), we obtain the effective Hamiltonian:

 \begin{widetext}